Sense557/Quote-Generator/README.md

-Quote of the Day
+## Quote of the Day
-Overview
+**Overview** -
     The Quote of the Day application fetches and displays a random inspirational quote from an API.
 Users can generate a new quote at the click of a button and share it directly on Twitter.
 This app is designed to inspire and motivate users with fresh quotes every day.

 ## Features
 - Fetches a random quote from the API.